emagiz/emdocs/referenceguide/xpath-header-enricher---header.md

+---
+id: xpath-header-enricher---header
+title: XPath header enricher - Header
-# XPath header enricher - Header
+sidebar_label: XPath header enricher - Header
+---
 #### Specifies a header element by its name and an XPath expression
 The value of the header is specified by the result of the XPath expression.